simra/ExpScaffold/README.md

 * fsi.exe in your path. [http://fsharpforfunandprofit.com/installing-and-using/]
 * git in your path. (currently the default windows path is hard-coded in expUtil\expUtil.fsx)

-TODO:
-* capture commit descriptions
-* provide some facilities to list experiments.
-* provide facilities for automating things like parameter sweeps?